Updated January 17, 2023

 Common roll-off dumpsters feature steel wheels and feet, but trailer dumpsters have driveway-friendly rubber tires rather than steel.

-This provides a softer platform for loading heavy debris with less risk of damaging the driveway or yard.
+These rubber wheels provide a softer platform for loading heavy debris with less risk of damaging the driveway or yard.

 Ideally, you chose a rental company that is properly licensed and that carries insurance to cover situations like property damage.